christianhamamdjian/vible/README.md

 The lef add items panel shows forms to upload or embed images, videos, maps and pdf files

 Select text from web pages or applications windows an drag it to the board.
-Select and drag a youtube link from the address bar to embed the video.
+Select and drag a youtube or a google maps (https://www.google.com/maps/...) link from the address bar and drop it anywhere on the board to embed the video.
 Select and drag an image and if you're lucky it will show on the board.
 Not all images can be linked to unfortunately.

 Click a calendar date to get a box with the date on the board.